China’s healthcare industry is projected to be worth $2.4 trillion by 2030

-Constant economy growth and well-being improvement in China has raise its citizens’ awareness around health-care new stakes and purchasing strengths.
-Health issues are even more evoked in 2017 because of tight schedules, pressures on work and sometimes on social interactions, from growing needs for OTC Medecines like sleep aids or antibacterial remedies could help Chinese people to bear their heavy modern lifestyles where time is priceless.
-Other rise involve regular activities related to sports and fitness in which nutritious and healthy products are more coveted since Chinese sports institutions made some partnerships with international brands.
+Constant economic growth and well-being improvement in China has raised its citizens’ awareness of health-care new stakes and purchasing strengths.
+Health issues are even more evoked in 2017 because of tight schedules, pressures on work, and sometimes on social interactions, from growing needs for OTC Medicines like sleep aids or antibacterial remedies could help Chinese people to bear their heavy modern lifestyles where time is priceless.
+Other rises involve regular activities related to sports and fitness in which nutritious and healthy products are more coveted since Chinese sports institutions made some partnerships with international brands.

-Many reports, including the Consulting firms predicts that Chinese market will more or less exceed the 1 Trillion $ while Chinese government specialists are even more fierce in their forecasts: health care sector has high chances, considering its unprecedented fast pace development, to weigh 1.4 to 1.5 trillion $ by the end of this decade.
-By now, investment in digital health sectors has contributed to top more than 1.6 billion at the end of 2016.
-Few elements that are driving the growth of Chinese digital health are quite similar to U.S recent reforms and investment.
+Many reports are predicting that the Chinese market will more or less exceed 1 Trillion $ in the next few years, while Chinese government specialists are even more fierce in their forecasts: the healthcare sector has high chances, considering its unprecedented fast pace of development, to weigh 1.4 to 1.5 trillion $ by the end of this decade.
+By now, investment in digital health sectors has contributed to the top of more than 1.6 billion at the end of 2016.
+A few elements that are driving the growth of Chinese digital health are quite similar to U.S recent reforms and investments.

-The Pharmacy Medical, Pharmacy, Health Care market in China is booming with 350 million middle class consumers dramatically changing expectations and values when it comes to healthcare.
-Private healthcare has become a necessity for discerning Chinese that highly value this most important aspect of life.
+The Pharmacy Medical, Pharmacy, and Health Care market in China is booming with 350 million middle-class consumers dramatically changing expectations and values when it comes to healthcare.
+Private healthcare has become a necessity for discerning Chinese who highly value this most important aspect of life.

-Two main reasons behind the ever-growing spending Chinese consumers consent in healthcare products and services.
+Two main reasons behind the ever-growing spending in Chinese consumers’ consent to healthcare products and services.
 With incomes increasing gradually over the years, they tend to demand more about the latest in medical treatment and services.
-In the same way, caring about a proper evolution of a balanced body and environmental issues has definitely convinced them on purchasing more, investing for a long life and a better future.
-Opportunities are created for hospitals, pharmaceutical companies and medical device related to new Tech.
-State-owned enterprise and deregulation of exchanges policies, two key points previously considered as half banned due to government ironclad rules, are currently driving China’s digital health realm development.
+In the same way, caring about a proper evolution of a balanced body and environmental issues has definitely convinced them on purchasing more, invest for long life and a better future.
+Opportunities are created for hospitals, pharmaceutical companies, and medical device-related to new Tech.
+State-owned enterprise and deregulation of exchanges policies, two key points previously considered as half-banned due to government ironclad rules, are currently driving China’s digital health realm development.

-There’s a real interest for the Chinese government to make the health market in Chinam more accessible for private investments and foreign capital.
-As Chinese consumers infer that their local medicine not really trustworthy, due to few scandals on norms and utilization, so that they occasionally buy during travels or business trips abroad.
-Overseas investors and companies have the legitimacy and rights to enter in China’s healthcare industry, establishing close partnerships with public institutions and invest in promising healthcare systems such as Augmented Reality for Education, Internet of Things known as “smart devices”, Cognitive Computers and so on.
+There’s a real interest in the Chinese government to make the health market in China more accessible for private investments and foreign capital.
+As Chinese consumers infer that their local medicine is not really trustworthy, due to a few scandals on norms and utilization, they occasionally buy during travels or business trips abroad.
+Overseas investors and companies have the legitimacy and rights to enter China’s healthcare industry, establishing close partnerships with public institutions and investing in promising healthcare systems such as Augmented Reality for Education, the Internet of Things known as “smart devices”, Cognitive Computers, and so on.

-The current situation shouldn’t’ be considered as a drawback as long as the private insurance sector, in almost every country, is still in the first steps of a technology oriented disruption.
+The current situation shouldn’t be considered a drawback as long as the private insurance sector, in almost every country, is still in the first steps of a technology-oriented disruption.
 That’s a tremendous challenge for the whole healthcare sector but also an inestimable opportunity to enhance innovation to meet patients’ needs and the individualization of care.

-Although seeing a doctor may be faster in China comparing to U.S, same for appointment if patients are willing to pay a “special care” price to save time and go ahead to have the treatment as soon as possible.
-This privilege especially apply for complex treatments requiring more patience and time for an appointment ticket that could last for an undetermined period.
+Although seeing a doctor may be faster in China compared to the U.S., the same for an appointment if patients are willing to pay a “special care” price to save time and go ahead to have the treatment as soon as possible.
+This privilege especially applies to complex treatments requiring more patience and time for an appointment ticket that could last for an undetermined period.